 Preparing For The Future With Estate Planning For Business Owners

 As a business owner, property investor or other professional, you have worked hard to achieve success.
 But what will happen to what you have built after you pass away?
 For example, are there systems in place to ensure that rent is collected on your properties if you should pass away or be incapacitated?
 Is there a clear plan for who will operate your business if you are unable to?
-These plans are as important as a clear division of your assets, and you need an estate plan and other legal documents to addresses that.
+These plans are as important as a clear division of your assets, and you need an estate plan and other legal documents to address that.

 At Dornish Law Offices, PC, we understand that estate planning can be especially complex for small business owners, real estate investors and other professionals.
 Our attorneys have the extensive experience necessary to help you navigate the estate planning process successfully.
 They have over 200 years of combined experience in real estate law, business and commercial law and estate planning and probate.